RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. warning::

-    With these commands any special setup of MySQL collations is removed.
+    The provided commands remove any special setup of MySQL collations.
-    In case special collations are needed, they have to be readded manually.
+    In case you need any special collations, make sure to re-add them manually.

 .. code-block:: bash